Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Taxonomy and Overview of RHHI in NR

 \subsection{Interaction Scenario}

 The \textit{interaction scenario} defines the way the task is structured and how roles are assigned between participants \cite{Jarrasse2012}.
 Common scenarios include collaboration, cooperation, and competition.
 These modes of interaction can significantly shape user behavior, influencing engagement, learning strategies, and the physical dynamics of interaction.
 In \textit{collaborative} scenarios, both users share the same task goal and work together without predefined roles \cite{Che2016TwoCoupling}.
 For example, a patient may perform a task jointly with a therapist, another patient, or a family member, sharing the effort required to complete movements that might otherwise be too difficult alone.
 In \textit{cooperative} scenarios, users still share a goal, but with distinct roles such as teacher/student \cite{Aoyagi2007, Banala2007, Kim2010} or leader/follower \cite{Chackochan2019IncompleteAction}.
-A therapist, for instance, may lead the interaction by providing guidance while the patient adopts a more passive role.
-In contrast, \textit{competitive} scenarios involve opposing goals, often implemented through game-based tasks \cite{Gorsic2017AGame}.
-Competitive strategies can be employed to encourage patients' active engagement and augment the challenge of a given task.
+A therapist, for instance, may lead the interaction by providing guidance while the patient adopts a more passive role. {Alternatively, in a home scenario, a family member could guide a patient with the help of a robot \cite{Baur2018RobotSupportedTraining}.
+Finally, in a clinical setting, a less severely impaired patient could potentially guide and support a more severely impaired patient or could take on a more difficult role in a shared task \cite{GorsicRehab2020}.} In contrast, \textit{competitive} scenarios involve opposing goals, often implemented through game-based tasks \cite{Gorsic2017AGame}.
+Competitive strategies can be employed to encourage patients' active engagement and augment the challenge of a given task, though this would require careful balancing of exercise difficulty to ensure that, for example, a less impaired patient does not immediately overwhelm a more severely impaired patient \cite{Gorsic2017AGame}.